First-Year Scholars Seminar -- During their first semester in the AU Scholars Program, students

 instability, hunger, disease, homelessness).
 Teams

-will develop a research proposal based on questions developed by faculty.
+will develop a research proposal that addresses possible solutions to the wicked problem.
 This is a non-credit

 bearing activity.
 At the end of their second spring semester, the teams will